huggingface/pytorch-image-models/results/README.md

-# Validation Results
+# Validation and Benchmark Results

-This folder contains validation results for the models in this collection having pretrained weights.
-Since the focus for this repository is currently ImageNet-1k classification, all of the results are based on datasets compatible with ImageNet-1k classes.
+This folder contains validation and benchmark results for the models in this collection.
+Validation scores are currently only run for models with pretrained weights and ImageNet-1k heads, benchmark numbers are run for all.

 ## Datasets